-OVERVIEW: The Omidyar Network is the brainchild of eBay founder Pierre Omidyar.
-It is not a traditional foundation, but what they've decided to refer to as a "philanthropic investment firm" that models its funding on market-based approaches and makes investments in socially conscious for-profit companies as well as grants to nonprofit organizations.
+OVERVIEW: The Omidyar Network is not a traditional foundation.
+It refers to itself as a "philanthropic investment firm" that models its funding on market-based approaches and makes investments in socially conscious for-profit companies as well as grants to nonprofit organizations.

-IP TAKE: The Omidyar Network is unique in their approach to funding in that they take a "market-based" approach to their grantmaking.
-However, they do not accept unsolicited proposals, so funding from them requires some serious networking if you're up for the challenge.
+IP TAKE: The Omidyar Network is unique in its approach to funding in that it takes a "market-based" approach to its grantmaking.
+It does not accept unsolicited proposals, so funding from here requires some serious networking for grantseekers.

-The most obvious area for journalists to pursue support is in Governance and Citizen Engagement, though the Omidyar Network hasn't been known to back individual journalists.
-Your best bet is if you're a journalism start-up or small organization that routinely covers this subject.
+The most obvious area for journalists to pursue support is in Governance and Citizen Engagement.
+Though the Omidyar Network has not funded individual journalists, it has funded journalism start-ups and small organizations that routinely cover this subject.
 For example, in 2014 Omidyar Network committed $350,000 to Insight TWI: The World Investigates, an investigative journalism production team that equips journalist throughout the world with equipment, techniques and access to international broadcasters.
 It should be noted that Pierre Omidyar's own news venture and its holding company, First Look Media, will not be connected to the Omidyar Network in any way.